On Recursive Edit Distance Kernels with Application to Time Series Classification: Related works

-Some work like \cite{TWED:Sivaramakrishnan2004}, \cite{TWED:Kumara2008} addresses the construction of elastic kernels for time series analysis through a decomposition of time series as a sum of local low degree polynomials and, using a resampling process the piece-wise approximation of the time series are embedded into a proper so-called Reproducing Kernel Hilbert Space in which the SVM is learned.
+Some other works like \cite{TWED:Sivaramakrishnan2004}, \cite{TWED:Kumara2008} address the construction of elastic kernels for time series analysis through a decomposition of time series as a sum of local low degree polynomials and, using a resampling process, the piece-wise approximation of the time series are embedded into a proper so-called Reproducing Kernel Hilbert Space in which the SVM is learned.

-Our approach is more direct, as it tries to use directly the elastic distance into the kernel construction, without any approximation or resampling process.
-It is founded on the work of Haussler on convolution kernels \cite{TWED:Haussler99} defined on a set of discrete structures such as strings, trees, or graphs.
+Other approaches try to use directly the elastic distance into the kernel construction, without any approximation or resampling process.These works are based on the work of Haussler on convolution kernels \cite{TWED:Haussler99} defined on a set of discrete structures such as strings, trees, or graphs.
 The iterative method that is developed is generative, as it allows for the building of complex kernels from the convolution of simple local kernels.
 Following the work of Haussler \cite{TWED:Haussler99}, Saigo et al \cite{TWED:Saigo04} define, from the Smith and Waterman algorithm \cite{TWED:SmithWaterman81}, a kernel to detect local alignment between strings by convolving simpler kernels.
-These authors show that the Smith and Waterman distance measure, dedicated to determining similar regions between two nucleotide or protein sequences, is not definite, but nevertheless is nevertheless connected to the logarithm of a point-wise limit of a series of definite convolution kernels.
-In fact, these previous studies have very general implications, the first being that classical elastic measures can also be understood as the limit of a series of definite convolution kernels.
-We generalize to some extent the results presented by Saigo et al. on the Smith and Waterman algorithm and propose extensions to construct time-warp inner products.
+These authors show that the Smith and Waterman distance measure, dedicated to determining similar regions between two nucleotide or protein sequences, is not definite, but is nevertheless connected to the logarithm of a point-wise limit of a series of definite convolution kernels.
+Cuturi et al. \cite{TWED:Cuturi07} have adapted this approach to times series alignments covering the DTW elastic distance.
+In fact, these previous studies have very general implications, the first one being that classical elastic measures can also be understood as the limit of a series of definite convolution kernels.

+In this paper we tackle a new approach to the positive definiteness regularization of elastic kernels that follows directly the lines of the Haussler's theorem on convolution kernels.
+The condition to obtain positive definiteness is weaker than the one proposed in previous works \cite{TWED:Cuturi07}, although it requires the addition of an explicit recursive regularizing term.
+This term is easy to evaluate and has the same complexity than the recursive equation that defines the elastic distance.
+Our regularization strategy is thus quite general, independent from the data (although a parameter can be optimized), and can be applied to a very large family of editing or dynamic time warping like distances.
+It applies also to some of their variants which exploit a symmetric \textit{corridor} to speed-up the computation.